Professional Drone Surveying Services Ireland - Survey-Grade Accuracy

-What is Drone Surveying?
+What is Professional Drone Surveying?

 Drone surveying and mapping combine the capture of high-resolution, georeferenced drone images with accurate GPS data from the ground, obtained through ground control points and checkpoints, to process the data and create geospatial data outputs.